IndianTinker/indiantinker.github.io/_posts/2017-4-03-Soundsofcity.md

 - design
 ---

 > This post describes the work done as a part of a course I took at *School of Design, IIT Bombay* .
 The name of the course is **Interaction Media and Senses**.
-The project was done during the *sensory* phase of the course that involved Sensory, Cognitive and Social parts.
+The project was done during the *sensory* phase of the course that involved Sensory, Cognitive and Social parts with [Manasi](https://www.behance.net/m_mankad) and [Ankit](https://www.behance.net/ankit_bansod)

 We explored the possible ways to experience at city by just sounds and ended up creating a system that maps these sounds as well.
 The system can be seen in action [here](http://rohitg.in/soundsofcity.html).
 It uses Mapbox flavoured openstreet maps with soundcloud to embed the recorded sounds.